prust/flower-matching/README.md

 Mouse:
 * The first click selects the current tile (indicated by the border turning white)
-* The second click swaps tiles the current tile with the selected tile
+* The second click swaps the current tile with the selected tile

 Keyboard:
 * The arrow keys move the current tile